maxGraph/maxGraph/packages/docs/migrate-from-mxgraph.md

 - The `strokewidth` property should now be replaced by `strokeWidth`.

 ### `mxUtils` split
 Several functions in `mxUtils` have been moved to their own namespaces in `maxGraph`.
+Some remain in `utils`.

 #### `domUtils`
 - `extractTextWithWhitespace()`: The signature of this method has changed in `maxGraph`. ??????